System Call & Protection

 exception

+Most exceptions happen due to something wrong such as invalid memory access.
 However, RISC-V provides a special instruction, ecall

 .
 Specifically, asm("ecall")

-as we have discussed in P2. trap_entry
+as what you have seen in P2. trap_entry

-further calls kernel_entry
+calls kernel_entry

-, and kernel_entry
+, and excp_entry

-, where system calls are handled within the if statement with condition (id >= EXCP_ID_ECALL_U && id <= EXCP_ID_ECALL_M)
+handles system calls within the if statement using this condition: (id >= EXCP_ID_ECALL_U && id <= EXCP_ID_ECALL_M)

 .
 EXCP_ID_ECALL_U